pola-rs/r-polars/cran-comments.md

 > You have examples for unexported functions.
 Please either omit these examples or export these functions.

-Most unexported functions (427 closures with a `self`) are actually the public methods called through `$` on their respective class-objects.
-They should NOT be exported functions.
-Public methods deserve to be documented.
-However, the vast number of methods makes it unfeasible to bundle all methods in a single doc page per class, like common practice for another class-system as R6.
-Imagine a params section with +500 parameters?
+Most polars unexported functions (427 closures with a `self`) are actually the public methods called through `object$method()`.
+They should NOT be exported as plain functions.
+Public methods should be documented though.

+The vast number of methods makes it unfeasible to bundle all methods in a single doc page per class, like common practice for another class-system as R6.
+Imagine a .Rd params section with +500 parameters?
 Many param-names will collide.
 Then a details section with +100 out-of-context sections.
 Then +100 different return values.
-Then +400 use examples.
+Then +400 mixed use examples.
 It would be completely unreadable and unsearchable.
 The number of methods are only expected to increase further in future versions.